-Funded by a grant from the University of Kansas, The Virtual Vector Laboratory set out to accomplish the ambitious goal of developing a system involving automated classification software that could process photographs of bugs that transmit diseases and determine which species of bug was in the photo.
+Funded by grants from the University of Kansas, The Virtual Vector Laboratory set out to accomplish the ambitious goal of developing a system involving automated classification software that could process photographs of bugs that transmit diseases and determine which species of bug was in the photo.

 Identification of arthropods important in disease transmission is a crucial, yet difficult, task that can demand considerable training and experience.
 An important case in point is that of the 150+ species of Triatominae, vectors of Trypanosoma cruzi, causative agent of Chagas disease across the Americas.